delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Lua_Toolkit_To_SDK_Plugin_Migration/Plugin_Operations.md

 ## Lua Repository Data Migration

-A Lua Repository [Data Migration](/References/Glossary.md#data-migration) migrates repository data from an older [schema](/References/Glossary.md#schema) format defined originally from a lua toolkit to an updated schema format.
+A Lua Repository [Data Migration](/References/Glossary.md#data-migration) migrates repository data from an older [schema](/References/Glossary.md#schema) format defined originally from a lua toolkit to an updated schema format defined in the Python plugin.

 ### Required / Optional
 **Optional.**<br/>